couples and family therapy with me

 Crises in relationships can also be an opportunity to better understand your needs, personalities, and different expectations within couple and family.
 What do you genuinely long for in an intimate relationship or what do yoj need from your family life?
 To talk about these sensitive topics in a constructive and safe way, couples and and family therapy can be of great help.

 it is important that emotions are expressed

 I use effective and holistic methods such as the Imago method (an eclectic theory), IFS (internal family systems) and classic systemic family theory as basis for my way of working.
 The Imago method focuses on "rebuilding the bridge of emotional intimacy and understanding" that have often been weakened or lost.
-It is important to identify individual deep-seated wounds and deficiencies as well as the drive and wish to heal within the relationship.
+It is important to identify individual deep-seated wounds and deficiencies as well as the drive and wish to heal within the relationships.
 Based on this we do various communication practices and role play (if desired).
-IFS (internal family systems) means that we as humans consist of different functions but that an underlying Self is the part that is most genuine and this needs to be given power and focus and made visible in couples therapy to be able to interact better with the partner's Self.
+IFS (internal family systems) means that we as humans consist of different functions but that an underlying Self is the part that is most genuine and this needs to be given power and focus and made visible in family and couples therapy to be able to interact better with the partner's Self.
 Defenses no longer constructive have to be identified.
 Classical systems theory believes that a couple or a family is a self-regulating and flexible system where the different parts affect each other.
 There are different functions in the couple relationship/family and the parties unknowingly take on different roles (more destructive or constructive).

 All therapy take place in a warm and professional environment.
 My full attention and absolute duty of confidentiality is of course guaranteed.